)

 Wedding parties: Couples planning destination weddings may arrange group travel insurance for their wedding party and guests.

-How to file a group travel insurance claim
+How to buy group travel insurance

 Here are some tips to help you choose the best group travel insurance plan for you:

+Understand the needs of your group.
 Start by understanding the needs of your group and making sure the coverage works for everyone.
-For example, if someone in your group has pre-existing medical conditions, you want to make sure it’s covered under the policy.
+For example, if someone in your group has pre-existing medical conditions, you want to make sure the policy covers it.

+Compare different insurers.
 Rates and coverage vary by insurer, so comparing group policies from multiple insurers is one of the best ways to find a plan that works for you and your fellow travelers.

 Group travel insurance FAQs